Does Briffault’s Law Apply to Human Relationships?

 Briffault’s law also reveals another idea that can ring true; even after entering into a relationship, the continuation of the relationship is not a guarantee.
 The benefits must still outweigh the costs throughout the relationship.
 Essentially, if needs are not getting met, the relationship often falls apart.

 Part of any relationship is experiencing levels of intimacy that meet each person’s needs.
 Briffault’s law specifically speaks of women having control over whether or not a relationship takes place.
 For some individuals, this might be the case.
-However, it seems the basic idea can apply to any relationship and be inclusive of any gender.
+However, it seems the basic idea can apply to any relationship and include any gender.
 All in all, it is important to take inventory of your relationship and ensure that the benefits outweigh the costs.

 References